37 Digital Marketing KPIs [Complete Guide]

 CTR shows how effectively your site’s call-to-actions attract people’s attention and make them click for more information.

-How to improve: Add to all landing pages links to other website content, e.g. blog articles and case studies.
+How to improve: Use links to connect different landing pages, blog articles and case studies.
 Create CTA messages that make people want to click on these.
-See a guide to effective CTAs and another article on creating click-worthy pop-up boxes.

 16. Pages per visit

-Do your website visitors bounce after arriving at your site or are they interested and stay for more?
 This marketing KPI shows whether your site navigation is set up in a logical order and includes compelling call-to-action.
-Moreover, you can see if visitors are attracted to your content, meaning that they’re more likely to return.

-How to measure: Use Google Analytics Behaviour tool to see how many pages an average visitor looks per session.
+How to measure: Use Google Analytics Behavior tool to see how many pages an average visitor looks per session.

 Organic traffic from search engines is one of the most profitable lead channels for digital marketers.
 SEO metrics focus mainly on organic traffic and acquiring highly targeted leads.

 17. Inbound links to a website

-Measure only the quality links from pages with high page rank.
+Measure only the quality links from pages with high page ranking.
 The number of inbound links shows whether your content’s shared on other sites.
 It can also indicate whether you’re considered to be an industry expert in a certain field.

 How to measure: Use SEO tools such as Moz, Alexa, or SEMrush to crawl the web and see all inbound links to your website.

-How to improve: Inbound links come with a reputation, so establish your brand as an industry expert to be included in news, articles and reports.
-Take up guest blogging to get targeted inbound links from other brands’ websites.
+How to improve: Inbound links come with a reputation, so establish your brand as an industry expert to be included in news, articles, and reports.

 18. Traffic from organic search